tercen/tara_guidi2016_workflow_guide/docs/index.md

 ### Loading data into Tercen

+We will use data from Guidi et al. (2016), more specifically the Supplementary Table 5.

 **1. Download the data onto your computer**

-We will use data from Guidi et al. (2016), more specifically the Supplementary Table 5.
-You can download data here: [LINK].
+You can find the data here: https://github.com/tercen/tara_gorsky2016_data.
 In this tutorial, we will just use the `SI5_eukaryotic_lineages.tsv` file.

 **2. Go back to Tercen and load the data**